dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 ### Error handling

 #### What is exception handling?

+There are some situations in which runtime errors are likely to occur.
+Whenever we try to read a file or get input from a user, there is a chance that something unexpected will happen – the file may have been moved or deleted, and the user may enter data which is not in the right format.
+Good programmers should add safeguards to their programs so that common situations like this can be handled gracefully – a program which crashes whenever it encounters an easily foreseeable problem is not very pleasant to use.
+Most users expect programs to be robust enough to recover from these kinds of setbacks.

+If we know that a particular section of our program is likely to cause an error, we can tell Python what to do if it does happen.
+Instead of letting the error crash our program we can intercept it, do something about it, and allow the program to continue.

+All the runtime (and syntax) errors that we have encountered are called exceptions in Python – Python uses them to indicate that something exceptional has occurred, and that your program cannot continue unless it is handled.

 #### What are the basics of exception handling in Python?

+The try and except statements, with the additional else and finally options, are the basic exception handling workflow in Python.

+When an exception occurs, the normal flow of execution is interrupted.
+Python checks to see if the line of code which caused the exception is inside a try block.
+If it is, it checks to see if any of the except blocks associated with the try block can handle that type of exception.
+If an appropriate handler is found, the exception is handled, and the program continues from the next statement after the end of that try-except.

+If there is no such handler, or if the line of code was not in a try block, Python will go up one level of scope: if the line of code which caused the exception was inside a function, that function will exit immediately, and the line which called the function will be treated as if it had thrown the exception.
+Python will check if that line is inside a try block, and so on.
+When a function is called, it is placed on Python’s stack.
+Python traverses this stack when it tries to handle an exception.

+If an exception is thrown by a line which is in the main body of your program, not inside a function, the program will terminate.
+When the exception message is printed, you should also see a traceback – a list which shows the path the exception has taken, all the way back to the original line which caused the error.

 #### In which case should we catch an exception?
 Why?

+In all cases because it can prevent the program from stopping and, if well constructed, can tell the users what they need to do next to correct the error.
+Validation is one major section where exception handling is very useful, you woudn't want your program to close every time a typo is made in a data input page, several steps in your work flow.

 #### What can/should we do with an exception in the ‘except’ block?

+Mainly print information to help the user understand what happened and what needs to be done.
+Other blocks of code can be placed along side the print statement as in any other location.

 #### What does the else and finally statement do in a try-except block in Python?

+There are two other clauses that we can add to a try-except block: **else** and **finally**.
+The else clause will be executed only if the try clause doesn’t raise an exception:

+        try:
+            age = int(input("Please enter your age: "))
+        except ValueError:
+            print("Hey, that wasn't a number!")
+        else:
+            print("I see that you are %d years old." % age)

+The finally clause will be executed at the end of the try-except block no matter what – if there is no exception, if an exception is raised and handled, if an exception is raised and not handled, and even if we exit the block using break, continue or return.
+We can use the finally clause for cleanup code that we always want to be executed:

+        try:
+            age = int(input("Please enter your age: "))
+        except ValueError:
+            print("Hey, that wasn't a number!")
+        else:
+            print("I see that you are %d years old." % age)
+        finally:
+            print("It was really nice talking to you.
+Goodbye!")

 ## Software Development Methodologies